Benster900/old_CloudsOfHoney/README.md

 ## Ansible
+### SSH Keys
+These keys can be updated as needed because the Flask app will read the ssh pub key from disk.
+However all honeypots need the new pub key.

+`Location: /home/cloudsofhoney/.ssh/[id_rsa.pub, id_rsa]`

 ### crontab
 Mechanism used to connect to all honeypots and retrieve data.
 This system is very simplistic cause honeypots only need the ssh pub_key.
 Ansible currently runs every 24 hours to retrieve malware from honeypots.
 The -i flag runs a python script which pulls down all sensor IP addresses from the RethinkDB database.
-It then runs the retrieval script "malware_retrieval.yml" on each sensor
+It then runs the retrieval script "malware_retrieval.yml" on each sensor.

 `00 00 * * * cloudsofhoney /usr/bin/ansible-playbook /etc/ansible/ansible_malware_retrieval.yml -i /etc/ansible/ansible_get_hosts.py > /home/cloudsofhoney/cron.output`